Investing glossary (plain-English guide)

 • Pay date

-• The day a dividend is actually paid out to eligible holders.
+• The pay date is the date a dividend is actually paid to eligible investors.

 • Prospectus